fxhash/fxhash-website/src/articles/guide-mint-generative-token.md

 ## Other

-- the ZIP file must be **under 15 Mo**.
+- the ZIP file must be **under 15 Mb**.
 Please try to optimize your projects as much as possible.

 # Best practices and common mistakes